albertcroig/Stewart-SVG-Projection-js/README.md

 Apart from the main platform parameters (rod length, horn length, size, etc.) that can be modified within the code, some can be adjusted on the fly.
 Enter the desired values and click the "Apply Changes" button or press enter.
 A new animation will start with the updated values.

-- Distance to wall: Distance from the origin to the wall's center (in mm)
+- Distance to wall: Distance from the origin to the wall's center (in mm).
-- Rotation axis offset: Distance from the origin to the platform's center of rotation (in mm)
+- Rotation axis offset: Distance from the origin to the platform's center of rotation (in mm).
-- Drawing size: Size of the drawing projected onto the wall (default is 300 mm x 300 mm)
+- Drawing size: Size of the drawing projected onto the wall (default is 300 mm x 300 mm).
   - Max size: Calculates the maximum possible size for the animation without the servos going out of range. *Note: This can take several seconds for complex SVGs due to recursive simulation.*
 - Drawing speed: Speed of the animation (in units per second).
-Higher speeds reduce precision but only affect visual quality
+Higher speeds reduce precision but only affect visual quality.

 **Change Camera Position**